-Magnetic resonance imaging (MRI) is an imaging procedure utilizing strong magnetic fields and radio waves to produce cross-sectional images of organs and internal structures in the body.
+Magnetic resonance imaging (MRI) is an imaging procedure that uses strong magnetic fields and radio waves to produce cross-sectional images of organs and internal structures in the body.
 Each cross-section represents a “slice” of the part of the body being imaged.
 When viewed together these images provide a comprehensive view of the area imaged, with greater clarity and more detail than conventional X-ray images.
 MRI provides different or complementary information about structures in the body than the information that can be obtained using ultrasound or computed tomography (CT).
 These images are essential to the health care team as they coordinate care.

 An MRI system includes a scanner shaped like a donut and a motorized table that slides in and out of the opening.
 The magnetic strength of the scanner is measured in teslas, with 3 tesla (3T) scanners providing the highest resolution images.
 For some exams, a lower resolution is more appropriate.
 Columbia Radiology offers state-of-the-art MRI, including:

 - Wide bore technology (wider and shorter opening) for added comfort

 - Subspecialized radiologists from Columbia read all exams